FB-KO/public-clone/README.md

 python FB-KO.py

-This tool is free 2days so first run
+This time is paid Bro not free